-All families of students in grades 5-8 have the option to participate in the District's Maintenance to Purchase program for their child's Chromebook for a nominal fee.
-The fee will help pay for the cost of the repair when the Chromebook is accidentally damaged.
-A spare Chromebook will be issued to any student who needs a Chromebook repaired and has opted to participate in the Chromebook Maintenance program.
-Participation is recommended, but not required.
+All families of students in grades 5-8 will be responsible for participating in the Allamuchy Chromebook Rental program.
+The fee is \$45 annually per student.
+The rental fee will pay for the cost of a repair when the Chromebook is accidentally damaged.
+We will issue a spare Chromebook to any student whose Chromebook needs to be sent out for repair.
+Participation in the Chromebook Rental Program is required.